ash/raku-course/essentials/scalar-variables/exercises/identifiers/solution/index.md

 {% include menu.html %}

-There are more than one way to make the identifiers correct.
+There is more than one way to make the identifiers correct.
 Some possible options are shown here:

 ## Code